kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Configuration

 These flows require sqlite3 to be installed on your system.
-At a terminal command prompt issue the command (everything after the $).
+At a terminal command prompt issue the command.

 ```
-$sudo apt-get install sqlite3
+sudo apt-get install sqlite3
 ```

 This will install sqlite3 on to your raspberry pi.